nautechsystems/nautilus_trader/docs/concepts/execution.md

 The `OrderEmulator` and `ExecAlgorithm`(s) components are optional in the flow, depending on individual order parameters (as explained below).

+This diagram illustrates message flow (commands and events) across the Nautilus execution components.
 ```
                   ┌───────────────────┐
                   │                   │